 • Being Aboriginal or Torres Strait Islander is a genuine occupational qualification for this position as described under section 14 (d) of the NSW Anti-discrimination Act, 1977.
 In order to ensure this qualification is considered, submission of corroborated acknowledgment of Aboriginality is welcomed.

 |Conditions of Employment||Salary is in accordance with New South Wales & Australian Capital Territory Catholic Systemic Schools Enterprise Agreement 2020.|

 |Instructions||Forward your Curriculum Vitae together with a covering letter addressing selection criteria via email (preferred) as one pdf to the contact person.|

 |Patricia Hales (Trish.firstname.lastname@example.org)||4930 7291|

 By email (preferred):

-• ** Please note that by not addressing the selection criteria, this may affect our application and you may not be shortlisted.**
+• Please note, not adequately addressing the selection criteria may result in your application not being shortlisted.

 • Applications close: Thursday 2 December at 3.30pm.